 Do something that supports your new goals every day to reinforce them and help you stay on task.
-It can be anything from having a no-spend day, to reviewing your finances to see if you’re on budget.
+It can be anything from having a no-spend day, learning how to find cheap places to eat, to reviewing your finances to see if you’re on budget.
 Maybe it’s reading a new book, blog post, or listening to a podcast.
 Whatever it is, by incorporating new financial actions into your life every day, your goals will continue to be top-of-mind and easier to achieve.

 Practice gratitude every day by finding 5 minutes to think about what you’re grateful for.
 Maybe it’s one thing a day; maybe it’s ten.
-By learning to appreciate what you have, and finding a more positive perspective, you’ll empower yourself to change your money story.
+By learning to appreciate what you have, and finding a more positive money mindset, you’ll empower yourself to start changing your money situation.

 Actively work to change your perspective.